microsoft/pxt-adafruit/docs/projects/fabric-friend/code.md

 ### Make some facial expressions

 Finally, it’s time to make facial expressions for each of the Fabric Friend’s states of mind.
-Be sure to pay attention to where the mini USB port and the JST battery connector are on the simulator so you can orient your smiles, frowns, etc. correctly.
+Be sure to pay attention to where the mini USB port and the JST battery connector are on the simulator so you can align your smiles, frowns, etc. correctly.

 ```blocks
 let Hunger = 0